2018 FIFA World Cup Russia

 While you are there

-Hotels and hostels will register you with the local authorities within 24 hours of your arrival.
+You must register with the local branch of the Ministry of Internal Affairs within 72 hours of arriving in Russia.
+Most hotels will register you, but you should confirm that they have done so, because you are legally responsible for your registration.
 You must present your passport, FAN ID or Russian visa and your migration card.

-If you book your accommodation through an informal source, only the landlord can register you with the local authorities and must do so within 24 hours of your arrival.
-This must be repeated in each city where you stay the night during World Cup 2018.
+If you book your accommodation through an informal source, only the landlord can register you with the local authorities and must do so within 72 hours of your arrival.
+If you are staying in a rented or private apartment, it is your landlord's responsibility to register you, but you should check to make sure that this has been done.
 Before making housing arrangements, confirm that your landlord is aware of the registration process and is able to help you with it.
 If you don’t register you may be fined, delayed at the airport or detained by local authorities.
+You must register at every address where you stay for longer than 72 hours.

 Police officers in Russia regularly verify the identity of nationals and foreigners for security and immigration purposes.
-You should carry identification documents and your migration card with you at all times.
+You should carry your passport and your migration card with you at all times.

 Crimes such as thefts are known to increase around major sporting events in Russia and tourists are often seen as targets.
 You should be extremely cautious and remain aware of your surroundings at all times.
 Use ABMs only in well-lit public areas or inside banks.